gogetdata/ggd-recipes/docs/source/contribute-recipe.rst

         Make sure that any intermediate files or other files used for data processing are removed after processing.
 Only the final processed data files should remain once the script has finished.
-If extra files are not removed they will be added as members of the data recipe, which is most likley un-wanted and un-needed.
+If extra files are not removed they will be added as members of the data recipe, which is most likely un-wanted and un-needed.

 3. Create a ggd recipe using the ggd cli